mikecchau/Classification-of-heart-disease/README.md

 The UCI Heart Disease dataset is sourced from Kaggle and contains various feature variables per patient, along with a designation of whether the patient has/does not have heart disease.

+Several classifiers were trialed, arriving on the logistic regression model as the optimally performing model.
+Various evaluation metrics were calculated and included is also an in-depth exploratory analysis of feature importance of the dataset.

 ## Explanation of features and label columns (sourced from Kaggle):

  * age: age in years